PolMine/cwbtools/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs on the Linux / macOS environments I used.
+There were no ERRORs or WARNINGs on the Linux / macOS environments I used.

+I see a NOTE that the examples for CorpusData class have an elapsed time > 5s.
+These examples concern the core of the package so I would not want to cut them to a minimum or wrapping them in a dontrun section, unless you advise to do so.

 ## Downstream dependencies

-I have also checked downstream dependencies using devtools::revdep(), without seeing ERRORs, WARNINGs, or NOTEs.
+Checking not necessary at this time.